near/docs/docs/3.tutorials/fts/8-marketplace.md

 ## View Methods

 There are several view functions that the marketplace contract exposes.
-All of these functions are the same as the [NFT zero to hero tutorial](/docs/tutorials/nfts/marketplace) with the exception of one extra function we've added.
+All of these functions are the same as the [NFT zero to hero tutorial](/tutorials/nfts/marketplace) except for one extra function we've added.
 In the `src/ft_balances.rs` file, we've added the `ft_balance_of` function.
 This function returns the balance of a given account.

 ## Testing